PEZ/Flex4GroupIcon/README.md

 Basically you create an instance of GroupIcon and set its `avatars` attribute point to a collection of objects implementing the IGroupIconItem interface.
 For the lazy, there's an Avatar class included that you can simply inherit to get your avatar item objects to behave as the component expects.

-The component will load the avatars from the URLs or bitmaps provided with the items and render a square with 1, 2, 3 and then 2^2, 3^2, ... n^2 avatars.
+The component will load the avatars from the URLs or bitmaps provided with the items and render a square with the first 1, 2, 3 and then 2^2, 3^2, ... n^2 avatars.

+###Try it
+An interactive test of the component is available here: [http://dl.dropbox.com/u/3259215/GroupIconTest/GroupIconTest.html](http://dl.dropbox.com/u/3259215/GroupIconTest/GroupIconTest.html)
+(View source is enabled).

+###Cropping
+To start with, the groupicon is always square.
+It's aimed to represent a group the same way an avatar represents a person.
+And avatars are most often square...
+But not always, so non-square avatars are cropped by the component.
+Nothing fancy, just:

+* Landscape pictures keep their height and are cropped the retain the horizontal center.
+* Portrait pictures keep their width and are cropped to ratain the vertical top.

+This works for keeping a person's face in the remaining square for most profile images.

 ###Component attributes
 You can use the `maxAvatars` attribute to tell the group icon to stop before 100.
 There's also `mainIconURL` attribute that renders an